 Arriving in the UK

-This page provides advice and guidance on what documents you need when arriving in the UK as an international student and what to expect when going through immigration and customs.
+Find out about the documents you will need when you arrive in the UK, and what to expect when you go through immigration and customs.

 Arriving at the airport - immigration control

-If you arrive at an airport, you pass through immigration control first before collecting your luggage.
+When you arrive at the airport, you will go through immigration control first before collecting your luggage.

 Documents to keep in your hand luggage